petepm/Singleton/lyrics.md

 If only I could get this stupid song done
 Finally, would be happy
-Q
+Uh
 Function with its own rate of change
-T
+Yeah!
 Or complex imaginary

 ## Chorus 1

-I've [three] slid [point] down
+I've slid down
-That [one] slippery slope be-four [one]
+That slippery slope be-four
 Five-got to kiss
-Pi will not fail until i fail the next time
+I will not fail until I fail the next time
 And it's coming back to

 ## Verse 2

-This cliche bout quantity of fishies
+This cliché 'bout quantity of fishies
 The sea
 Got me
-No arm floatees
+No arm floaties
 Ow hey
 That old rod bent off awkwardly
+But!
-But it's baited masterfully
+It's baited masterfully

 And the memories assaulting sleep
 And dreams